 Blockchain has recently become synonymous with Bitcoin and cryptocurrency, however, its applications and use cases go far beyond financial transactions.
 Companies in every industry are beginning to understand how to apply blockchain-based solutions to solve business problems.
-NC State’s online and on-demand blockchain courses include technical and non-technical learning for general, entrepreneur, and professional audiences.
+NEIU’s online and on-demand blockchain courses include technical and non-technical learning for general, entrepreneur, and professional audiences.
 Learn blockchain governance, specific industry impact, Ethereum, EOS, Corda, and Hyperledger Fabric blockchains, gain hands-on skills, and advanced career training for a lucrative career in blockchain innovation.

 Top Reasons To Enroll

 Taught by leading faculty and industry thought leaders from around the world

 Developer, consultant, regulator, business analyst, financial analyst, startup entrepreneur, content writer, web designer, and more

 Excellent professional development opportunities among students and the broader NEIU community

 Blockchain in The News

 We are so excited to launch Crypto Trading Simulator.
 The Blockchain Academy was born out of another company, CapitalWave, that provided graduate onboarding for major investment banks and insurance companies.
 CapitalWave’s Forex Trading Simulator i...Read More